Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Results and analysis

 The results above show a consistent geometric effect (local and multi-scale constructions mitigate concentration relative to the baseline fidelity kernel), but the performance impact is more nuanced.
 In particular, reduced concentration does \emph{not} imply higher accuracy in a dataset-independent way.

-\paragraph{Reduced concentration does not necessarily imply higher accuracy.} A kernel that is less concentrated (higher off-diagonal p50/p95 and typically higher effective rank) can still fail to improve test accuracy if the preserved variation is not aligned with label structure.
+\paragraph{Reduced concentration does not necessarily imply higher accuracy.} A kernel that is less concentrated (higher off-diagonal p50/p95) can still fail to improve test accuracy if the preserved variation is not aligned with the label structure.
+This highlights that kernel concentration and effective rank capture different geometric properties.
 Conversely, a more concentrated kernel can remain competitive when the classification task is simple under the chosen encoding, or when regularization compensates for limited similarity variation.

 \paragraph{Alignment vs.\ accuracy.} To bridge geometry and performance, we compute the centered alignment statistic $\mathcal{A}(K,y)$ (Eq.~\eqref{eq:centered_alignment}).
 While alignment is not a direct proxy for SVM accuracy, it provides a complementary diagnostic: kernels that increase off-diagonal mass but do not improve (or even degrade) alignment can reshape geometry without adding label-relevant structure.
 Intuitively, centered alignment measures whether variations in $K$ co-vary with label similarity after removing global mean effects; thus, it is sensitive to whether the additional variability retained by local or multi-scale constructions is plausibly task-relevant rather than merely ``less concentrated.''